Degenerations of log Hodge de Rham spectral sequences, log Kodaira vanishing theorem in characteristic $p>0$ and log weak Lefschetz conjecture for log crystalline cohomologies: Introduction

 To prove (\ref{theo:y}), he has introduced a new invariant $h_F(X)$ of $X$ as follows.

 Let $Y$ be a (proper smooth) scheme over $\kap$.
 Let $F_Y$ be the Frobenius endomorphism of $Y$.
 Set $F:={\cal W}_n(F_Y^*)\col {\cal W}_n({\cal O}_Y)\lo F_{Y*}({\cal W}_n({\cal O}_Y))$.
 This is a morphism of ${\cal W}_n({\cal O}_Y)$-modules.
 In \cite{y} he has introduced the notion of the {\it quasi-Frobenius splitting height} $h_F(Y)$ for any (proper smooth) scheme $Y$ over $\kap$.
 (In [loc.~cit.] he has denoted it by ${\rm ht}^S(Y)$.)
 It is the minimum of positive integers $n$'s such that there exists a morphism $\rho \col F_{Y*}({\cal W}_n({\cal O}_Y))\lo {\cal O}_Y$ of ${\cal W}_n({\cal O}_Y)$-modules such that $\rho \circ F\col {\cal W}_n({\cal O}_Y)\lo {\cal O}_Y$ is the natural projection.
 (If there does not exist such $n$, then we set $h_F(Y)=\infty$.)
 (Because the ``quasi-Frobenius splitting height'' is too long, we call this the {\it quasi-$F$-split height} simply.)
 This is a nontrivial generalization of the notion of the Frobenius splitting by Mehta and Ramanathan in \cite{mr} because they have said that, for a scheme $Z$ of characteristic $p>0$, $Z$ is a Frobenius splitting(=$F$-split) scheme if $F\col {\cal O}_Z\lo F_{Z*}({\cal O}_Z)$ has a section of ${\cal O}_Z$-modules.
-(The scheme $Z$ is $F$-split if and only if $h_F(Z)=1$.)
 Mehta has already remarked that any proper smooth $F$-split scheme over $\kap$ has a proper smooth lift over ${\cal W}_2$ (\cite{j}) as a corollary of Nori and Srinivas' beautiful deformation theory with absolute Frobenius endomorphisms in \cite{ns} and \cite{sr}.
 By using their theory, the second named author has proved that any proper smooth scheme over $\kap$ has a proper smooth lift over ${\cal W}_2$ if $h_F(Y)<\infty$ (\cite{y}).
 Furthermore he has proved a fundamental equality $h_F(X)=h^d(X/\kap)$ by using Serre's exact sequence in \cite{smxco}, the calculation of the dimensions of the cohomologies of sheaves of closed differential forms of degree $1$ due to Katsura and Van der Geer (\cite{vgk}) and Serre's duality (\cite{y}).
 As a result, he has obtained (\ref{theo:y}).
+Recently Achinger has proved that, if $Z/\kap$ is a (proper smooth) scheme over $\kap$ with finite quasi-split height, then $Z/\kap$ has a (proper smooth) lift over ${\cal W}_2$ by a method in the Appendix of \cite{az}.

 This article is a continuation of \cite{y} in an expanded form.
 The results in this article are the log versions of \cite{y}, a part of \cite{yoh}, \cite{ns}, \cite{sr}, \cite{bwl} and more.

 The philosophy of log geometry of Fontaine-Illusie-Kato (\cite{klog1}, \cite{klog2}) tells us that one can give statements and prove them for certain non-smooth schemes by similar methods for smooth schemes if one can endow them with fine or fs(=fine and saturated) log structures and if one makes multiplicative calculations of local sections of log structures in addition to multiplicative and additive calculations of local sections of structure sheaves of schemes with the use of various cohomologies of various sheaves.
 Supported by this philosophy, we give the log versions of results in the articles in the previous paragraph.
 Though the proofs of a lot of results in this article are not psychologically extremely seriously difficult (after giving nontrivial formulations), the results themselves are nontrivial generalizations of the results in the articles above.
 (Of course there are often technically hard points in the proofs.)
 This is the typical merit of the log geometry of Fontaine-Illusie-Kato: it gives us appropriate languages.